ruippeixotog/scala-scraper/README.md

 In the next two sections the core classes used by this library are presented.
 They are followed by a description of the full capabilities of the DSL, including the ability to parse content after extracting, validating the contents of a page and defining custom extractors or validators.

+The jsoup cook book provides a good overview on [CSS selector syntax](https://jsoup.org/cookbook/extracting-data/selector-syntax) with a more detailed reference available in the [API docs](https://jsoup.org/apidocs/org/jsoup/select/Selector.html).

 ## Core Model

 The library represents HTML documents and their elements by [Document](core/src/main/scala/net/ruippeixotog/scalascraper/model/Document.scala) and [Element](core/src/main/scala/net/ruippeixotog/scalascraper/model/Element.scala) objects, simple interfaces containing methods for retrieving information and navigating through the DOM.